Phokas (602–10)

 Dominus noster Focas perpetuus augustus.

-Our lord Phokas, eternal augustus.
+Our Lord Phokas, eternal Augustus.

 Commentary

-The seals of Phokas are remarkable for being the first attempt to depict distinctive facial features.
+The seals of the emperor Phokas are remarkable as the first attempt to present distinctive facial features.
 The details are inspired by the coins (for example, DOC 2.1:5a.1 [pl.
 1]; MIB 2: Prägetabelle X).
 On the obverse of Phokas’s solidus, the emperor is depicted with a pointed beard, and strands of hair, sharply defined, frame the face.
 He wears a crown with a cross on circlet, and, in coins struck between 603 and 607, pendilia are absent.
 O often replaces D as the initial letter of the reverse inscription in coins struck between 602 and 607.
 For a detailed discussion of the criteria that Grierson followed in dating Phokas’s eastern solidi, see his “Solidi of Phocas and Heraclius,” 131–38.

 Unlike BZS.1951.31.5.7 and BZS.1951.31.5.1623, and like BZS.1951.31.5.1621, here the lower portion of the cross potent's shaft is more elongated than the upper.